numantepe/amaze/README.md

 # amaze
 Amaze - Best Deals on Amazon.ca

-To visit: - it might take a while for it to laod when visiting for the first time https://amaze-32kd.onrender.com
+To visit: - it might take a while for it to laod when visiting for the first time <br>

--
+https://amaze-32kd.onrender.com

 Execute these commands in order to run locally: <br>
 ./install.sh <br>
 source venv/bin/activate <br>
 ./setup.sh <br>
 ./run.sh <br>

--

 Hello there, welcome!